 I mean, obviously, we can't say what's best financially for people, but there is definitely somebody who is like everyone was miserable.
 He hated his job, his family was miserable, but he's like, “But if I work here, I make so much money that I'll be financially independent in five years.
 If I go back to where we actually like to be, then it'll take longer.”

-And he kind of living like this very like austere life to try to just like collect all his nickels for some time in the future when he believes he has enough money that he can be happy, except we know that's not how it works.
+And he kind of living like this very austere life to try to just collect all his nickels for some time in the future when he believes he has enough money that he can be happy, except we know that's not how it works.

 His partner was not able to finish their post-doctoral work.
 They were actually training in psychiatry, which I found really interesting having a psychiatrist's husband as a client in the system.
 They actually both became believers in coaching.

-And one of the most powerful coaching sessions we had, Ret's partner came on and we talked to both of them and I basically coached both of them for the entire hour.
+And one of the most powerful coaching sessions we had, Rhett's partner came on and we talked to both of them and I basically coached both of them for the entire hour.
 And that's the only thing we did.
 And everybody in the group was like, “Wow, that was just incredible.”

 And where we got to is exactly what you're describing, which is the balance between YOLO (You Only Live Once) and this idea like you're basically pinching pennies and living a life that you don't necessarily want so that someday in the future, whether that's five years, seven years away, you can actually start to live the life that you want.

 There's some balance in between those things, and I'm really glad that you mentioned the arrival fallacy which was a huge part.
-So, when I referred to like all these accomplishments and achievements, accolades that I was having a hit of dopamine, that idea that when I arrived I'd be happy.
+So, when I referred to all these accomplishments and achievements, accolades that I was having a hit of dopamine, that idea that when I arrived I'd be happy.
 And it's a fallacy for a reason, it's not true.

 “Or move back closer to the city where you're closer to family, your partner can finish their post-doctoral training.
 You actually like your job, you're working in a hospital that you've worked at in training and you know that you would like the job, they need your services and you'd be happy, but it would take you 10 years to retire instead of five.”

-And Ret's like, “Well, when you put it that way, I guess, I'd rather delay my retirement by five years.”
+And Rhtet's like, “Well, when you put it that way, I guess, I'd rather delay my retirement by five years.”
 And we're talking about like this person was planning on retiring at like 48 or 50.
 And it's like, so we're talking about delaying it to 53, like that's technically still retiring early.

 He had changed jobs.
 He was going to be starting in like six or eight weeks and the job was going to actually pay him more and he had more academic time.
 So, this story that he had been telling himself that if he moved closer to the city, he'd make less money and delay his financial independence — interestingly, we got through the thought work and said, “Is that really true?”

-He found a job closer to the city, closer to family, partner could finish training, made more money, had more time off, and could get to financial independence sooner.
+He found a job closer to the city, closer to family, his partner could finish training, made more money, had more time off, and could get to financial independence sooner.

 Katrina Ubell: I love that story because it's just such a good example of like what you think is true may not be true.
 And that's why it's worthwhile to just spend the time really evaluating what are you doing?
 Like what is the point of this?